can a cruiser bike go on trails 4

 Applying Lubrication to Moving Parts

 Regularly lubricate the chain, derailleur, and other moving parts to minimize friction and ensure optimal performance.
-Use a bicycle-specific lubricant and apply it evenly to the chain, focusing on each individual link.
+Use a bicycle-specific lubricant evenly to the chain, focusing on each link.
 Wipe off any excess lubricant to prevent attracting dirt and debris, which can cause premature wear and affect shifting performance.

 Equipping Safety Accessories